Summary accessibility statement

 4 picnic benches with wheelchair spaces are located in the Mini Marshes near the Welcome Building.

-- Registered assistance dogs welcome on all parts of the reserve.
+- Assistance dogs welcome on all parts of the reserve.

 - Other dogs, on short leads, welcome on the main reserve path and the public footpath (Ham Wall loop) only.